w3f/research/docs/polkadot/implementors-guide/guide.md

 The architecture of the node-side behavior aims to embody the Rust principles of ownership and message-passing to create clean, isolatable code.
 Each resource should have a single owner, with minimal sharing where unavoidable.

 Many operations that need to be carried out involve the network, which is asynchronous.
-This asynchrony affects all core processes that rely on the network as well.
+This asynchrony affects all core subsystems that rely on the network as well.
 The approach of hierarchical state machines is well-suited to this kind of environment.

-We introduce a hierarchy of state machines consisting of an overseer supervising processes, where processes can contain their own internal hierarchy of jobs.
-This is elaborated on in the [Processes](#Processes) section.
+We introduce a hierarchy of state machines consisting of an overseer supervising subsystems, where Subsystems can contain their own internal hierarchy of jobs.
+This is elaborated on in the [Subsystems](#Subsystems) section.

 ---